Two Influence Maximization Games on Graphs Made Temporal: Temporal diffusion games

 2) $p_1\in [4,8]$ and $p_2\in [4,8]$: If~$p_1=i\in[4,5]$, then $p_2=i+1$ is the unique best response of player~2 from the relevant interval $[4,8]$.
 Player~1 can improve by choosing vertex~3.
 If~$p_1=6$, then~$p_2=3$ is the unique best response of player~2.
 If~$p_1=i\in[7,8]$, then~$p_2=i-1$ is the unique best response of player~2 from~$[4,8]$.
 Player~1 can improve by choosing vertex~3. \end{proof}

 Intuitively, the reason why a disappearing edge is enough to prevent the existence of a Nash equilibrium on a temporal path is that players may want to play in the immediate surrounding of such a disappearing edge, in order to color some part of the temporal path that otherwise remains uncolored (in \Cref{ex:diffms}, these are the vertices $\{1,2\}$).
 However, if the disappearing edge is not located around the center, then the player close to this edge is at risk of loosing many vertices to the other player.
-This is in contrast to monotonically growing temporal graphs where edges are not allowed to disappear.
+Such possibly ``lost'' vertices do not appear in monotonically growing temporal graphs where edges are not allowed to disappear.

-As a consequence of \cref{thm:shrink}, it follows that Nash equilibria cannot be guaranteed for non-superset temporal paths when edges are allowed to disappear.